a fresh perspective on nutrition

 But then the next question is what causes insulin resistance?

-It seems to me that part of the answer is sluggish mitochondria that aren’t running at optimal efficiency to burn off the energy we throw at them.
+It seems to me that part of the answer is sluggish mitochondrial that aren’t running at optimal efficiency to burn off the energy we throw at them.
 Part of the reason for this is that we’re not powering them with the right nutrients.

 To produce ATP efficiently, the mitochondria need particular things.
 Glucose or ketone bodies from fat and oxygen are primary.